OutSystems/docs-support/src/troubleshooting/logs/get-logs.md

 [Click here](mabs-logs.md) to learn how to get mobile app generation logs.

-**Service Studio report and enhanced logging**: The Service Studio report has all the actions performed inside Service studio within an active session as well as all unhandled exceptions.
+**Service Studio logs**: The Service Studio report has all the actions performed inside Service studio within an active session as well as all unhandled exceptions.

 In some cases, it's not possible to collect the **Diagnostics Report** or the same does not contain enough information in order to understand the root cause of the misbehavior/error.
-An example of this is when Service Studio suffers an unrecoverable crash and the Submit Feedback pop-up doesn't show up.
-For such case, you may refer to the **Enhanced Logging** section in the article.
+An example of this is when Service Studio suffers an unrecoverable crash and the **Submit Feedback** pop-up doesn't show up.
+For such cases, you may refer to the **Enhanced Logging** section in the article.

 [Click here](service-studio-logs.md) to learn how to get a Service Studio Report and perform enhanced logging.

 **Lifetime Logs**: From the LifeTime console, you can obtain the following reports: